 Identifying carriers of carbapenem-resistant Enterobactericeae harboring KPC (Klebsiella pneumoniae carbapenemase) or NDM (New Dehli metallo-beta-lactamase) genes

 This PCR detects and differentiates blaKPC and blaNDM in surveillance specimens (perirectal/rectal swabs or stool).
-A positive KPC (Klebsiella pneumoniae carbapenemase) and/or NDM (New Dehli metallo-beta-lactamase) PCR indicates that the patient is colonized by carbapenemase-resistant Enterobacteriaceae harboring blaKPC and/or blaNDM, respectively.
+A positive KPC (Klebsiella pneumoniae carbapenemase) and/or NDM (New Dehli metallo-beta-lactamase) PCR indicates that the patient is colonized by a Gram-negative bacillus (or Gram-negative bacilli) harboring a carbapenemase gene, blaKPC and/or blaNDM, respectively.

 A negative result indicates the absence of detectable DNA; however, false-negative results may occur due to inhibition of PCR, sequence variability underlying primers and probes, or the presence of the blaKPC or blaNDM genes in quantities less than the limit of detection of the assay.

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 This assay should be used for surveillance testing on perirectal/rectal swabs or stool specimens.
 Request KPNRP / KPC (blaKPC) and NDM (blaNDM) in Gram-Negative Bacilli, Molecular Detection, PCR if testing isolates from culture.

 Reference Values Describes reference intervals and additional information for interpretation of test results.
 May include intervals based on age and sex when appropriate.
 Intervals are Mayo-derived, unless otherwise designated.
 If an interpretive report is provided, the reference value field will state this.

 Clinical References Provides recommendations for further in-depth reading of a clinical nature